9.1 – Overview

 When a market participant wants to transact in the market, he can do so by opting one of the options:

-- Use a web browser to access the markets
+- Use a web application like Zerodha Kite on a computer browser to access the markets

-Each of the above method is a gateway to the exchanges.
-The gateway allows you to do multiple things such as transacting in shares, tracking your Profit & Loss, tracking market movements, following news, managing your funds, viewing stock charts, accessing trading tools etc. The purpose of this chapter is to familiarize you with the trading terminal (TT), and its interface.
+Each of the above methods is a gateway to the exchanges.
+The gateway allows you to do multiple things such as transacting in shares, tracking your Profit & Loss, tracking market movements, following news, managing your funds, viewing stock charts, accessing trading tools etc. The purpose of this chapter is to familiarize you with the Kite(or a similar web platform), and its interface.

-A good TT offers you numerous useful features.
+A good trading terminal offers you numerous useful features.
 We will start by understanding a few basic features.
-To keep this chapter as practical as possible let us set two basic tasks to using the TT.
+To keep this chapter as practical as possible let us set two basic tasks to using the trading terminal.

 - Buy 1 share of ITC, and